cteerakit/panic-mode/README.md

 -   **⌨️ Global Hotkey**: Register a custom key combination (Default: `Ctrl + Q`) to toggle window visibility from anywhere in Windows.
 -   **🕵️ Hidden Activity**: Instantly minimizes all top-level application windows.
+-   **� Audio Panic**: Automatically mutes system audio when activated and restores your previous volume state when toggled off.
--   **🔗 Panic URL**: Automatically opens a "safe" URL (e.g., Google, a news site, or a work dashboard) when activated.
+-   **�🔗 Panic URL**: Automatically opens a "safe" URL (e.g., Google or a work dashboard) when activated.
+-   **� Maximize Focus**: Option to automatically maximize the browser window when the Panic URL is opened.
+-   **🎨 Modern UI**: Beautifully redesigned settings window with support for system-wide Light and Dark themes.
--   **🖱️ Tray-Based Interface**: Runs silently in the background via the system tray.
+-   **�🖱️ Tray-Based Interface**: Runs silently in the background via the system tray with a streamlined context menu.
 -   **⚡ Rapid-Press Trigger**: Configure the number of rapid presses required to trigger the toggle (e.g., press `Ctrl+Q` three times quickly to hide).
 -   **🏠 Run at Startup**: Optional setting to launch automatically with Windows.
--   **🛠️ Customizable Settings**: Tailor the hotkey, modifier keys, and trigger window duration through an easy-to-use interface.

 ## 🛠️ Requirements